wuyichen24/system-design-knowledge/patterns/cache_patterns/Cache_Aside.md

 - Applications take the responsibility of using the cache to maintain data.

 ### Implementation
-#### Basic Mechanism
+#### Read Operation
-- **Read**
 - Check the requested record is held in the cache or not:
    - If the requested record is held in the cache:
       - Return the record directly.
    - If the requested record is not in the cache:
-         - Read the record from database and return it.
+      - Read the record from the database and return it.
       - Store the copy of the record in the cache.

-- **Update**
+#### Update Operation
+- Update the record into the database.
+- Invalidate the corresponding item in the cache.

 ## Pros & Cons
 ### Pros